 Florida boating accidents can cause severe injury and even death.
 If you or a loved one has been injured in a boating accident caused by someone else’s negligence, you may have the right to compensation.
 Speaking with an experienced boating accident attorney in Florida as soon as possible after an accident can help ensure that your legal rights are protected.

-Our Florida maritime attorneys are experienced in the investigation and prosecution of boat and waverunner accident claims.
+Our Florida injury attorneys are experienced in the investigation and prosecution of boat and waverunner accident claims.
 We are known for our responsiveness, thorough and hands-on litigation style, investigative and negotiating skills, and our accessibility to our clients.
 We go wherever you need us to be.

 While less than 10% of boating accidents result in fatalities, nearly half of those occur because of capsizing and falls overboard.
 An alarming 22% of the boating deaths were caused by alcohol or drug use.
-Types of recreational boating claims we litigate include:

-Recreational boating Accidents
+Types of Recreational boating Accidents

 Boating in Florida